NLnetLabs/krill-manual/source/upgrade.rst

 krillc repo update
 ^^^^^^^^^^^^^^^^^^

-This command has been renamed to `krillc repo configure`:
+This command has been renamed to :command:`krillc repo configure`:

 .. code-block:: text